Frazz by Jef Mallett for September 15, 2021

 11. Missing large

-3cranes Premium Member about 3 years ago
+3cranes Premium Member over 3 years ago

 Foot sizes Do change!
 Get your feet re-sized every few years, or suffer (and I Do mean suffer) the consequences!